 The World’s Largest Rodent: The Capybara

 The capybara is the world’s largest rodent; its closest relative is the guinea pig.
-Adult capybaras grow from three and a half to four and a half feet in length and typically weighs 77 to 146 pounds.
+Adult capybaras grow from 3.5 to 4.5 feet in length and typically weigh 77 to 146 pounds.
 The largest capybara ever recorded was a 201-pound wild female from Brazil.
-Capybaras are semi-aquatic and are often found in wetlands like the Pantanal.
+Capybaras are semi-aquatic and are often found in wetlands such as the Pantanal.
 Capybaras are selective herbivores, feeding on one species of plants while ignoring the others.
-They are less picky when it comes to other foods of choice-capybaras sometimes eat their own feces as a source of gut bacteria.
+They are less picky when it comes to other foods of choice—capybaras sometimes eat their own feces as a source of gut bacteria.

 Rhino Relations: The Brazilian Tapir

 The Brazilian tapir is the second-largest land mammal in South America, after the Baird’s tapir.
-The tapir ranges from six to eight feet in length and can weigh between 300 to 700 pounds.
-Tapirs are excellent swimmer and divers and will run to water when threatened.
+The tapir ranges from 6 to 8 feet in length and can weigh between 300 to 700 pounds.
+Tapirs are excellent swimmers and divers and will run to water when threatened.
 It uses its snout to hunt for leaves, shoots and small branches.
 The Brazilian tapir is considered “vulnerable,” threatened by habitat loss due to deforestation and illegal hunting.